Tutorials

 Create a new file in Inkscape.

-• Make sure all tessellations ('Fills') are set to 'No paint'.
+• Make sure that all the tessellations ('Fills') are set to 'No paint'.

-• Use colors according to drawing rules; blue for cutting & red for line engraving.
+• Use colors according to the drawing rules; blue for cutting & red for line engraving.

 Tip: set the line thickness to 0.2mm.
 (This is approximately the width of the laser cut so you get a good idea of the possible level of detail).